bernardmuller/auto_timesheet/README.md

 - Do NOT rename anything!

 # Set up automatic startup:
+- Move AutoTimesheet 1.3 folder to My Documents.
-- Run program once and close.
+- Run program once by double clicking "auto.exe" and close.
 This allows the program to save its directory.
 - Right click on "initialize.bat" and click edit.
 - Copy contents of "directory.txt" to "initialize.bat", followed by "\auto.exe".
 Save and close.
 Don't delete 'START' in the .bat file
 - Press Win + R.